AlexCCavaco/obsidian-exercises/README.md

 Obsidian Exercises was developed as an easy way to create exercises within Obsidian.
 Whether you are preparing for exams, learning a language, refreshing your memory, or any other purpose, you can now create them alongside your notes.

 This plugin uses a block component as a base.
-Within it you can define normal text and the exercises element below.
+Within it, you can define normal text and the exercise element below.
 Example:

 > \```exercise
 > <br/>$match{Ich=>I, Wie=>We, Er=>He, Es=>It, Sie=>She}